Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Limited by Aggregation

 \section{Limited by Aggregation}

-We start with defining the aggregation classes that are our main focus. \begin{definition}[Sublinear; Logarithmic, Aggregation] Let $d,d'\in\Nat, \agg:\multiset{\Rat^d}{*}\rightarrow \Rat^{d'}$ be a function from a multiset of rational vectors to a single rational vector.
-We denote by $S_{\agg}:\Nat^2\rightarrow\Nat$ the output complexity of $\agg$ depending on the number of vectors $n$ and maximum bit-length $k$ of any vector,
+We start with defining the aggregation class that is our main focus.
+Our characterization relates to the information complexity of an aggregation's output.
+We would like our definition to be general and capture a wide range of practical aggregations, and at the same time imply a significant upper bound on distinguishing-power.
+As we consider rational numbers, our characterization must account also for the common denominator of the values to-be-aggregated. \begin{definition}[Logarithmic Aggregation] Let $d,d'\in\Nat, \agg:\multiset{\Rat^d}{*}\rightarrow \Rat^{d'}$ be an algorithm from a multiset of rational vectors to a single rational vector.
+We denote by $S_{\agg}:\Nat^3\rightarrow\Nat$ the output complexity of $\agg$, depending on the number of vectors $n$, maximum bit-length $k$ of any vector, and the bit-length of the common denominator of all values.